JonathanBytes/Oled-menu-ESP32/README.md

 - **Previous Button**: GPIO 16
 - **Next Button**: GPIO 4

-### Wiring

-Connect the OLED display to the I2C pins of the ESP32, and wire the buttons to their respective GPIO pins with pull-down resistors.

 ### Software

 1. Install [ **U8g2** ](https://github.com/olikraus/u8g2) via Arduino Library Manager.